pingcap/docs-cn/dashboard/dashboard-access.md

 ## Sign in

 For the first-time access, TiDB Dashboard displays the user sign in interface, as shown in the image below.
 You can sign in using the TiDB `root` account.
+By default, the `root` password is empty.

 ![Login interface](/media/dashboard/dashboard-access-login.png)